Myrmeleon

 Seasonality

 Activity patterns vary by region and microhabitat.
 In temperate regions, are most commonly observed in summer and early fall.
-In the Cerrado of Brazil, forage primarily during the dry season and are inactive during the rainy season due to waterlogged soils.
+In the Cerrado biome of Brazil, larvae forage primarily during the dry season and are inactive during the rainy season due to waterlogged soils.
 In protected microhabitats within seasonal climates, larvae may forage year-round.
 Adults are frequently attracted to ultraviolet lights at night.

 Diet